 - Cultivate sibling kindness.
 Promote and practice sibling kindness by creating chances for siblings to appreciate one another.
 At dinnertime ask, “What did you notice your sister do today that was kind?”
 Also, find chances to guide siblings toward cooperation (versus competition).
 Siblings who are able to work together get regular practice in being collaborative and will translate that practice into their school (and later into their workplace) relationships.

 - Learn strategies that promote responsibility instead of resorting to yelling and/or punishment.

-- Model for yourself (and your teen will notice and learn!).6 Here are some ways that you can deal with your own anger when your teen misbehaves so that you can replace your own power-over strategies with empowering ones.
+- Model behaviors, and your teen will notice and learn.6 Here are some ways that you can deal with your own anger when your teen misbehaves so that you can replace your own power-over strategies with empowering ones.

 - Use strange calm.
 Switch into slow motion.
 Use the burst of energy to become extremely slow and intentional about using your body.
 Breathe and go within to regain your calm.
 No matter what chaos is happening around you, you can be assured that you will accomplish nothing – except perhaps to make matters more contentious – by reacting in an angry moment.

 - Walk outside.
 Fresh air helps you breathe better, and the natural surroundings are instantly calming.

 - Distract yourself.
 Research has found that distraction really does work to calm rage.
 Books, television, or movies can help.